Speech-Interaction-Technology-Aalto-U/itsp/Introduction/Linguistic_structure_of_speech.md

 divided into those with primary and secondary stress.
 For instance, Finnish as nearly always primary stress on the first syllable of the word, and secondary stress falls on the following odd-numbered syllables.
-In English, words tend to have stress on on the initial syllables, but there are multiple exceptions to this (e.g., word "*guitar*", where the stress is on "-tar").
+In English, words tend to have stress on the initial syllables, but there are multiple exceptions to this (e.g., word "*guitar*", where the stress is on "-tar").
 Some languages are sometimes considered to be completely void of stress.